 After exploring nearly every incredible acre of vast and varied Toyland riches, carved hobbyhorses, dolls, stuffed animals, cars, and Lego villages, we ate lunch on the 4th floor and were fortunate enough to watch reruns of “The Flintstones.”
 It goes well with fish and chips.
 As we left the building, police were clearing Brompton Road for a bomb scare.

 Since it was close to Remembrance Sunday, November 11, red poppies everywhere covered lapels, wreaths and memorial markers for those who offered their blood for our freedom.
 The day is always well marked here, and many white-haired veterans wore medals on their civilian clothing.
 They’re a lively bunch.
 Mike had been to a previous service at the Abbey, when the lawns were filled with rows of small wooden crosses, each emblazoned with a red poppy.
 The media make mention of veterans all week, and there is a parade.
 British make a much more public homage than Americans do.
-It’s also time for Christmas shopping and wrapping.
+Red poppies bloom everywhere!
+It’s also time for Christmas shopping.